dax8it/ATJIUJITSU-REAL-NEW/content/pages/about.md

 ## Coach and Assistant Program Director

-Gabriela, mainly known as Coach Gaby has been training in Jiu-Jitsu for one year.
+Gabriela, mainly known as Coach Gaby has been training in Jiu-Jitsu for two years.
 She is currently a blue belt.
 Along with Jiu-Jitsu, Gaby also takes kickboxing and is currently studying as a Political Science Major.
 She is artistic and creative and is now a professional at painting our school’s logo.
 Gaby can be found assisting Professor Alvaro during the kids classes or at the desk on Thursdays and Fridays.

 <br>